sedrubal/adaway-linux/README.md

 Operation
 ---------
-All domains will be listed in `/etc/hosts` and therefore any request to them will be redirected to localhost or a dummy IP (127.0.0.1, 0.0.0.0, ...)
+All domains will be listed in `/etc/hosts` and therefore any request to them will be redirected to a dummy IP (`0.0.0.0`).

 Efficiency
 ----------